If you are an active woman, don’t forget to make personal safety a priority. Here are some safety tips for women when you’re working out (part 1)

 The Dragonfly bra has an inner pocket for stashing small essentials

 Not only should we work to protect ourselves, but we can also change our culture by providing support for survivors, and helping people to see themselves as empowered Survivors and not simply as Victims.
-Be inspired by reading the survivor stories on the SABRE website and read Alana’s inspirational story about survivorship on the Swoob blog.
+Be inspired by reading the survivor stories on the SABRE website.
 If you have children, take time regularly to remind them how to protect themselves and that they can always confide in you if something happens isn’t right.

 Swoob and SABRE teamed up to help bring awareness about safety for active individuals.
 As part of my partnership with Swoob on this post, they sent me one of their Dragonfly sports bra (it’s super comfy!) and a SABRE pepper gel with 2 practice sprayers.
 SABRE’s motto is “Safe is Smart”, and I agree!
 Personal safety should be a priority.